Pension Provisions for Dependants

 Death in Service

-If you are contributing to a standard occupational fund (that is, an approved scheme; more information on approved and unapproved schemes is available in an article elsewhere on this site), it is highly likely that your plan will include provision for benefits in the case of what is known as ‘death in service’.
+If you are contributing to a standard occupational fund – that is, an Approved Scheme (read our Understanding Tax Relief for more information) – it is highly likely that your plan will include provision for benefits in the case of what is known as ‘death in service’.
 This means that, if you were to die during the term of your pension plan, a dependant would be liable to receive a lump sum.
-If you are married or in a civil partnership then this individual will almost certainly be your spouse or civil partner, although the benefits also extend to other financial dependants in some cases.The size of this lump sum will vary depending on the terms of your pension plan.
+If you are married or in a civil partnership, this individual will almost certainly be your spouse or civil partner, although the benefits also extend to other financial dependants in some cases.The size of this lump sum will vary depending on the terms of your pension plan.
 However, for a standard final salary scheme it is likely to be four times your average annual salary.
-Furthermore, this sum is exempt from income tax, meaning that the beneficiary will receive the entire amount.
+Furthermore, this sum is exempt from Income Tax, meaning that the beneficiary will receive the entire amount.

 Personal Plans